-The urinary system cleanses the blood and rids the body of excess water and waste in the form of urine.
-It consists of two kidneys, two ureters (one from each kidney), tubes that drain urine from the kidneys into the bladder (a storage sac), and the urethra (the tube that transports the urine out of the body).
+The kidneys are part of the body's urinary tract.
+The urinary tract consists of two kidneys, two tube-like ureters that drain urine from each kidney into the bladder (a storage sac), and the urethra, another tube that carries the urine out of the body.
 Muscles help control the release of urine from the bladder.

 The kidneys are a pair of bean-shaped organs that are located at the bottom of the ribcage in the right and left sides of the back.
 Within them are about a million tiny blood filtering units called nephrons.
 In each nephron, blood is continually filtered through a microscopic cluster of looping blood vessels, called a glomerulus.
 The glomerulus allows the passage of water and small molecules but retains blood cells and larger molecules.
 Attached to each glomerulus is a tiny tube (tubule) that collects the fluid and molecules that pass through the glomerulus and then reabsorbs what can be used by the body.
 The remaining waste forms urine.

 The kidneys control the quantity and quality of fluids within the body.
 They also produce and release erythropoietin (EPO), which stimulates the bone marrow to make red blood cells, renin, which helps control blood pressure, and calcitriol, the active form of vitamin D, which is needed to maintain calcium for teeth and bones and for normal chemical balance in the body.
 Among the important substances the kidneys help to regulate are sodium, potassium, chloride, bicarbonate, calcium, phosphorus, and magnesium.
 The right balance of these substances is critical.
 When the kidneys are not working properly, waste products and fluid can build up to dangerous levels in the blood, creating a life-threatening situation.